mmcg/tsla-grid-sim/tsla-grid.md

 [here](https://www.eia.gov/electricity/gridmonitor/).

 Here, we look at what amount of storage is plausible for the _current_ electricity demand profile.
-For this we take Tesla's generation mix (40:60 wind:solar), scale the total installed wind+solar to cover the deficit left from removing historical fossil fuel electricity generation, and simulate its performance against the observed historical wind and solar generation variability to see whether storage is ever depleted.
+For this we size the total installed wind+solar to cover the peak supply deficit created by removing fossil fuel electricity generation, scale that up by 32%, and simulate its performance against the observed historical wind and solar capacity factors to calculate the maximum battery drawdowns.

 Before I start (or fuel) any arguments: Tesla considered a different energy economy - one we might build in the future - having very different